nitrotap/seo-site/README.md

 Repository contains quality README file with description, screenshot, and link to deployed application.  (complete)

 <br />
-SUBMIT:

-The URL of the deployed application.

-The URL of the GitHub repository that contains your code.

-Give the repository a unique name and include a README file that describes the project.

 ---
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.